rimildeyjsr/rimildeyjsr/README.md

 ## Hi there, I'm Rimil 👋

-I am a senior front-end engineer with 7 years of experience, currently building financial products at Deel.
-I’ve delivered several impactful and innovative products using React & Angular.
+’m a senior front-end engineer with 7 years of experience, currently building financial products at Deel.
+I’ve delivered several impactful and innovative products using React and Angular.
+Recently, I’ve been exploring full-stack development and AI-powered tools, enjoying how accessible it’s become to build complete applications.

 🌐 **Portfolio:** [rimildeyjsr.com](https://rimildeyjsr.com)